Drenn1/Oracle-of-Seasons-Ages-Randomizer-Web-Interface/readme.md

 ```

 This will create a docker image based on the latest commit in the local
 repository and expose the randomizer UI on port 80.
-That's it!

 ### Without docker